-Detail of challenge 1 0 Formal assessments, observations, and discussions 2 with pupils indicate underdeveloped skills and some significant gaps among many disadvantaged pupils.
+Detail of challenge 1 Not meeting ARE in reading KS1 and KS2 Formal assessments, observations, and discussions 2 Not meeting ARE in writing KS1 and KS2 with pupils indicate underdeveloped skills and some significant gaps among many disadvantaged pupils.
 3 Not meeting ARE in maths KS1 and KS2 These are evident from Reception through to KS2 and in general, are more prevalent among these pupils than their peers.
-4 Quality first teaching of fluency and vocabulary in all class, in all subjects.
-5 0 In 2021-22, the rate of attendance for FSM children was 91.6% compared to 93.5% for non-FSM children.
+4 Vocabulary and oracy skills.
+Quality first teaching of fluency and vocabulary in all class, in all subjects.
+5 Higher than average level of absence.
+In 2022-2023, the rate of attendance for PP children was 93.8% compared to 97.14% overall.